Kelly Tarlton's Sea Life Aquarium

 Kelly Tarlton's Sea Life Aquarium (formerly Kelly Tarlton's Underwater World) is a public aquarium opened in 1985 in Auckland, New Zealand.
 Located at 23 Tamaki Drive, it was the brainchild of New Zealand marine archaeologist and diver Kelly Tarlton (1937–1985).

 Built in disused sewage storage tanks, the aquarium used a new form of acrylic shaping, which allowed curved tunnels rather than viewing areas with flat panels only, as in previous aquariums.
-The project is also one of the first to use moving walkways for people to travel slowly through the viewing areas.
+The project was also one of the first to use moving walkways for people to travel slowly through the viewing areas.